PhilipPartsch/open-someip-spec/src/someip-sd.rst

 The Unicast Flag of the SOME/IP-SD Header shall be always set to Unicast (that means 1) for all SD Messages since this means that receiving using unicast is supported.

 .. feat_req:: 🎯
+    :id: feat_req_someipsd_1187
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The third flag of the SOME/IP-SD Flags (third highest order bit) shall be called Explicit Initial Data Control Flag and shall mean that the ECU supports explicit initial data control.

+Note: This means that the ECU understands and honors the Initial Data Requested Flag inside of Eventgroup Entries.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1188
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The Explicit Initial Data Control Flag shall always be set to 1, meaning the ECU supports this feature.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1180
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+Undefined bits within the Flag field shall be set to ‘0’ when sending and ignored on receiving.

+.. feat_req:: 🎯
     :id: feat_req_someipsd_42
     :reqtype: Requirement
     :security: NO